jclin2013/HurricaneDataViz/README.md

 <img src="./one-year-interval-chart-plus-2017.png"></img>

-Still, given that the slopes don't appear to have the same contrast as the original Economist graphic, perhaps a chart can't really perform the visual rhetoric of saying "Hey, look: Major hurricanes are becoming more frequent while hurricanes as a whole are becoming less frequent, in line with what climate models predict."
+Still, given that the slopes aren't as contrasting as the original Economist graphic, perhaps a chart can't really perform the visual rhetoric of saying "Hey, look: Major hurricanes are becoming more frequent while hurricanes as a whole are becoming less frequent, in line with what climate models predict."

 That's not to say climate models are wrong; it's just that based on the NOAA dataset we're examining, I'm not sure it's possible to reliably illustrate that claim.
 But I'm also not well-versed in statistics, so maybe there is a way that I just don't know about.